carbonfive/raygun/README.md

 ## Prerequisites

-Be sure you met these requirements before using raygun, otherwise you won't make it very far (misfire!).
+To generate an application, you only need the raygun gem.

-* Ruby 1.9.3-p327 (rvm and rbenv supported)
+To run your new application's specs or fire up its server, you'll need to meet these requirements.

 * PostgreSQL 9.x with superuser 'postgres' with no password (```createuser -s postgres```)
 * PhantomJS for JavaScript testing (```brew install phantomjs```)

-If you're using another ruby, just change the Gemfile, .rvmrc and/or .rbenv as necessary before running bundle.
+The generated app will be configured to use the ruby version that was used to invoke raygun.
+If you're using another ruby, just change the ```Gemfile```, ```.rvmrc``` and/or ```.rbenv-version``` as necessary.

 ## Usage

     $ raygun your-project

-Once your project is baked out, you can easily kick the wheels:
+Once your project is baked out, you can easily kick the wheels.
+Be sure that you have the prerequities covered (see above).

     $ cd your-project
     $ gem install bundler